Home » Resources » UXO City Guides »

 Unfortunately, these records only cover the two largest raids, meaning that records for a number of other raids are not available.
 As such, the bomb damage records for Coventry tend to be mixed.
 While inner city areas are well covered for the most part, records for the suburbs are lacking and sometimes do not provide any coverage at all.

-Can UXO still pose a risk to construction projects in Coventry?
+Yes – UXO can still present a potential risk to construction and development projects in Coventry.

 Since the war, many items of UXO have been discovered across multiple cities within the UK, with Coventry no exception.
 See the news articles below about UXO incidents and discoveries from national and local press in Coventry.

-If you need general advice about UXO risk mitigation in Coventry, contact us and we’ll be happy to help.
+If you need general advice about UXO risk mitigation in Coventry, contact us and we will be happy to help.

 * indicates required fields